-ack to Contents Page Back to Contents Page NPA in Hospitality 6 SQA Units The aim of this course is to provide pupils with the knowledge and skills required for a career within the Hospitality industry.
+Back to Conte nts Page Back to Contents Page NPA in Hospitali y 6 SQA Units The aim of this course is to provide pupils with the knowledge and skills required for a career within the Hospitality industry.
 The course will cover an exciting range of subjects aimed at developing pupils' cooking skills and front of house skills, providing the practical experience to enhance future employment prospects.
-Teaching will be delivered in our professional training kitchens and commercial restuarants.
+Teaching will be delivered in our professional training kitchens and commercial restaurants.
 There will be opportunities for pupils to participate in a programme of visits to hotels and other hospitality businesses and ample opportunities for work experience to provide further insight into this exciting and fast-paced industry.
-Successful applicants will be offered a place at level 5 or level 6, depending on ability.
-Level 6 •Events and investa • Food Hygiene for the Hospitality Industry • Function Waiting • Cookery Processes • Customer Care Excellence in Hospitality Applicants must have an interest in the Hospitality Industry.
+Food Hygiene for the Hospitality Industry Function Waiting Cookery Processes Customer Care Excellence in Hospitality Applicants must have an interest in the Hospitality Industry.
 Four relevant National 4s are required along with a completed personal statement as part of the application process.
-Full time college courses subject to entry requirements.
-Access to HN Events and Hospitality HND year 1 in Events or Hospitality Management (subject to course entry requirements) HNC Hospitality Tuesday and Thursday afternoons 1 year Milton Road Campus Pupils will be required to attend 2 hospitality events outwith the core timetable as part of their learning and will have the opportunity for work experience with industry partners.
+Full time college courses subject to entry requirement s.
+Access to HN Events and Hospitality HND year 1 in Events or Hospitality Managemen t (subject to course entry requirement s) HNC Hospitality Tuesday and Thursday afternoons 1 year Granton Campus and Milton Road Campus Pupils will be required to attend 2 hospitality events outwith the core timetable as part of their learning and will have the opportunity for work experience with industry partners.
 Protective Personal Equipment is mandatory to participate in this course which takes place in a professional training Restaurant.
-Pupils will be provided with Chef trousers, jacket apron, hat & safety shoes, The kit cost of £60 will require to be met by schools.
+Pupils will be provided with Chef trousers, jacket apron, hat & safety shoes.
+The kit cost of £65 will require to be met by schools.